 The commission found conclusive evidence to support reading aloud not only in the home but also in the classroom: “It is a practice that should continue throughout the grades.”

 In its wording—“the single most important activity”—the experts were saying reading aloud was more important than worksheets, homework, assessments, book reports, and flashcards.
 One of the cheapest, simplest, and oldest tools of teaching was being promoted as a better teaching tool than anything else in the home or classroom.
 What exactly is so powerful about something so simple you don’t even need a high school diploma in order to do it and how exactly does a person get better at reading?
-It boils down to a simple, two-part formula:Reading aloud to children is an activity that entertains...it strengthens personal bonds, it informs and explains...but, according to Trelease, when you read aloud to a child you also:
+It boils down to a simple, two-part formula:Reading aloud to children is an activity that entertains...it strengthens personal bonds, it informs and explains...and, according to Trelease, when you read aloud to a child you also:

 - The more you read, the better you get at it; the better you get at it, the more you like it; and the more you like it, the more you do it.